SidneyPrimas/AutoScope/urine_particles/personal_README.txt

 + Normalization Notes:
 ++ If per-image mean normalization is used, there is no need to use batch or dataset mean normalization.
 ++ If dataset normalization is used, there is **much** less of a reason to use batch normalization.
++ Grayscale Conversion:
+++ For the classification model, we have the option to convert from RGB to grayscale usuing flow_from_directory.
+This is done through PIL's convert function.
++ Keras uses PIL:
+++ If you use flow_from_directory, Keras loads your images from a directory with PIL.
+Thus, the format of each loades image will be (width, height).
+Be careful.